taeguk/web-brute-using-c-in-linux/README.md

 Result :

-              epoll.c or epoll_using_stl.cpp is almost best choice. (thread.c have almost same performance)
+              epoll.c or epoll_using_stl.cpp is almost best choice. (thread.c have almost same performance!)